TalosSources/carte_interactive_UP/notes/roadmap.md

 * link to form to submit places (that we'd add by hand), with an explanation on criteria for the places. also include a form for improvement suggestions? and/or github pull requests? say we're very open to them, we want it to be a participative project, we welcome propositions from anywhere
 * perhaps a small explanation of the project, what's the aim, say it's based on smartakartan
 * make it more beautiful (including but not limited to: change the marker icon, leaflet map theme/appareance (copy smartakartan)).
-* different color for each tag? obtained by hashing it or something for reproducibility
 * careful about the order: maybe strange to have unipoly first? alphabetic instead?
 * logo on the tab

+* different color for each tag? obtained by hashing it or something for reproducibility DONE

+## Footer
+Information I want to include (either there if very short, or as link to other page):
+* about: what's this map about, who made it (unipoly), but based on smartakartan
+* contribute: perhaps a single contribute page with all ways: add places, feedback on the site, development (pull requests) and github
+* licensing? copyright?
+I don't know anything about this, see the main unipoly.ch site.
+* cookies??? is local-storage actually cookies? if yes, I guess we remove them

 # Data
 * add many more places